danielatrivella/NP3_MS_Workflow/README.md

 # Installation with Conda and Mamba
 ##  We recommend using Mamba because it's considerably faster, but if you want to use Conda, just replace commands starting with `mamba` by `conda`.
+##  Currently the *windows installation is not working* in all PCs, we recommend users to use Linux instead.

 NP³ MS workflow includes a mamba and conda environment file for Unix and Windows, enabling users to install package dependencies.